 - Be sure to clean floors and vacuum on a regular basis (i.e. daily).

-- Be sure to clean up the dog yard outside and that there are no remnants from a dog using the outdoors as a bathroom.
-If you have lawn, and it is damaged or burned from a dog, then have your landscaper re-seed or replace grass to ensure that lawn looks fresh and clean.
+- Be sure to clean up the dog yard outside.
+If you have a lawn, and it is damaged or burned by a dog, then have your landscaper re-seed or replace grass to ensure that the lawn looks fresh and clean.
 Be sure to completely clean up after a pet outside, because you would not want a buyer to “step” on something that was missed!

-- If you cannot remove a bird from the house, then be sure to clean the cage completely on a daily basis and be sure water is fresh in bird cage daily, birds can be very messy, and this can contribute to an odor in the house.
+- If you cannot remove a bird from the house, then be sure to clean the cage completely on a daily basis and be sure water is fresh in the birdcage daily, birds can be very messy, and this can contribute to an odor in the house.

 - Replace all HVAC filters in the house, but maybe clogged with hair from a family “pet”, this will help reduce odors and if the air conditioner or heater is running, and the system will be more efficient.

-Another important item to consider, is make sure that your home is flea and “bug” free.
+Another important item to consider when selling a house where pets live is making sure that your home is flea and “bug” free.
 If needed, get a service to have that taken care of before listing it for sale.
-Some people are highly allergic to fleas, and I have had people walk into a property and know there were pets there because they immediately were bit!
+Some people are highly allergic to fleas, and I have had people walk into a property and know there were pets there because they immediately were bitten!
 Nothing would chase a home buyer out quicker than being bit!!!

-Be sure to address any deferred maintenance on your home before listing it, if there is damage from having a pet (i.e. scratched back doors, scratched wood floors or ripped screens) then make the repairs before listing your home for sale.
+Be sure to address any deferred maintenance on your home before listing it, if there is damage from having a pet (i.e. scratched back doors, scratched wood floors, or ripped screens) then make the repairs before listing your home for sale.
 Wood flooring may need to be refinished, and for ideal presentation, this should be refinished prior to listing it.
-Be sure to repair screens, touch up paint on base boards, floors to reduce the signs that a pet has resided in the home!
-Have the windows professionally cleaned to remove any “nose prints”.
+Be sure to repair screens, touch up paint on baseboards, floors to reduce the signs that a pet has resided in the home!
+Be sure to have the windows professionally cleaned to remove any “nose prints”.

 Think of Your Pet

-Selling your home can be a stressful time and your pet will be able to pick up on this stress.
+Selling a house where pets live can be a stressful time and your pet will be able to pick up on this stress.
 Be sure to plan ahead with regards to your animals to ensure it is not too stressful for them either.
 Be sure that the pets are contained in a safe environment whether they are being boarded or if they are in a crate, make sure they have plenty of water and food.
 And during the off times from showings and preparing for showings, be sure to take them for walks to help them with their own stress and anxiety.

-Home owners sell homes with pets all the time.
-The point of these suggestions to make sure that your pets are secure and that by having pets, it will not turn off a potential buyer, and to make sure that you don’t leave any money on the table.
+Homeowners will be selling a house where pets live all the time.
+The point of these suggestions to make sure that your pets are secure and that having pets, it will not turn off a potential buyer, and to make sure that you don’t leave any money on the table.
 And these tips will help you to prepare your home to sell, and ensure that it presents in the best possible light.

 If you would like a complimentary consultation on selling your home with a pet, please contact me.

-Other Top Resources For Selling A Home With Pets
+Other Top Resources For Selling A House Where Pets Live